Zerobeings/learn/README.md

 ![login](login.png)

-After logging into Zerb gm ☕️, open the menu on the left, and click on goerli-market or Market gm ☕️.
+After logging into Zerb gm ☕️, open the menu on the left.

 ![menu](menubutton.png)

+Click on goerli-market or Market gm ☕️.

 ![selectmarket](selectmarket.png)